https://sputniknews.in/20231219/indias-first-wheelchair-using-model-stresses-significance-of-inclusion-for-disabled-5877525.html

 While Prime Minister Narendra Modi has coined the term "specially abled" for people with disabilities, there is still a need to change the mindset of people who see them as different and inferior.

-Several initiatives have been taken by the government and social organisations to promote the rights of people with disabilities.
+social organisations to promote the rights of people with disabilities.

 Sputnik India caught up with Virali Modi, India's first wheelchair-bound model, to talk about discrimination against people with disabilities, rights for the disabled, her journey as a model, the challenges she faced and how things have changed for the disabled in India today.